GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/circuit_cutter.md

 <BlockImage id="expatternprovider:circuit_cutter" scale="8"></BlockImage>
 </Row>

-Can't tolerate the slow speed of inscriber?
-Now we have the Circuit Slicer!
-They can slice material block into processor prints directly, so they are 9x faster than inscriber at most time.
+Can't tolerate the Inscriber's slow speed?
+Now there is the Circuit Slicer!
+It can slice material blocks into processor prints directly, making it up to 9x faster than an Inscriber most of the time.

-**Notice: The glass faces that don't have port can't connect to network.**
+**Notice: The glass faces without ports can't connect to the network.**